Locked On (novel): Plot

 A year after the Emir's capture, The Campus investigates Pakistani intelligence official and brigadier general Riaz Rehan.
 Unbeknownst to them, Rehan plots to bring his country and India to nuclear war by orchestrating terrorist attacks behind the scenes on behalf of terror groups allegedly backed by the Pakistani government, aiming to create an Islamic caliphate in its aftermath.
 For the final step of his operation, he steals two nuclear weapons from the Pakistani military armory and then secretly gives them to Dagestani terrorist organization Jamaat Shariat, who would then use them to attack Moscow using space delivery rockets.

-Meanwhile, former president Jack Ryan is in the middle of his presidential campaign and ahead at the polls.
+Meanwhile, former president Jack Ryan is in the middle of his presidential campaign and ahead in the polls.
 Even though his opponent and successor Ed Kealty publicly reveals the capture of the Emir in their second presidential debate in a desperate attempt to win voters, Ryan opposes his plan to a public trial for the terrorist.
 The resulting turnaround in public opinion enrages Czech billionaire and Kealty supporter Paul Laska, later launching a vendetta to discredit Ryan six weeks before the presidential election.

 Laska's progressive organization provides the Emir with a legal defense team.
 After CIA deputy director Charles Sumner Alden identifies Campus operatives John Clark and Domingo "Ding" Chavez from the Emir's rough sketches of the men who captured him, Laska enlists the help of SVR officer Valentin Kovalenko for collecting information about the former's CIA activities.
 Kovalenko uncovers Clark's unauthorized assassination of an East German Stasi operative in Berlin in 1981, which is not part of the full presidential pardon Ryan had signed for his friend and making him accountable for murder.
 Laska covertly gives the dossier to Kealty, who then orders the FBI to hunt down Clark.

 Campus operative Sam Driscoll goes to Miranshah, Pakistan to investigate a lead on Rehan regarding his connection with the Haqqani terror network.
 However, he was captured by Rehan's men in an attack on his safehouse, while his asset, ISI official Mohammed al Darkur, barely escapes.
 Sam was later kept by Haqqani forces in a North Waziristan prison.
 Meanwhile, Chavez and his colleagues Dominic "Dom" Caruso and Jack Ryan Jr. surveil Rehan's safe house in Abu Dhabi and later rescue al Darkur from Rehan's men; the Pakistani general barely escapes.
 They find out that Sam had been captured, and after al Darkur later pinpoints Sam's whereabouts, Chavez, Caruso, and Jack, along with the ISI major and his trusted Zarrar battalion commandos, storm the Haqqani prison and free Sam.